Jatin-Garg01/SCM_Project_QR/README.md

 This project aims to be the best, clearest QR Code generator library in multiple languages.
 The primary goals are flexible options and absolute correctness.
-Secondary goals are compact implementation size and good documentation comments.
+Secondary goals are compact implementation size and good documentation comments

 Features
 Core features: